ssmirr/appdev-chapters/minimal-javascript.md

 And that, from the perspective of a Rails developer who wants to improve the UX of their web application, is all we _need_ to know about JavaScript — for the moment.

 Now, we're ready to revamp the interactions in our UI.
-When someone clicks on a link or submits a form, in many cases we end up redirecting them to the same URL that they were on before; but they wind up at the top of the page, losing their scroll position.
+When someone clicks on a link or submits a form, in many cases (usually after we CRUD some data in some table(s)) we end up redirecting them to the same URL that they were on before; but they wind up at the top of the page, losing their scroll position.
 Annoying!

 Let's see if we can use our new JavaScript skills to improve this experience — with a technique called Ajax.
 We're going to: